BBusagi/project002/reference/list.md

 ## **019 Unident**
 Unident: Providing Impact Sensations on Handheld Objects via High-Speed Change of the Rotational Inertia

+`rotational inertia` --- `moving its weight along one axis`

+>Improving the impact sensations
 <br>

 ## **020 ELAXO**